NeuralNotW0rk/LoRAW/README.md

 `loraw.load_weights(path)` and `loraw.save_weights(path)` are for simple file IO. `loraw.merge_weights(path)` can be used to add more checkpoints without overwriting the current state.

 ## Training
-With harmonai-tools, after activation, you can simply call
+With stable-audio-tools, after activation, you can simply call
 ```Python
 loraw.prepare_for_training(training_wrapper)
 ```